๐ Table of Contents

 GTD practitioners with complex systems

-โ Todoist โ filters, labels, and natural language support power-user workflows
+โ Todoist โ advanced filters, natural language, and labels power-user workflows

 Budget-conscious users (long-term)